M.A. Global & International Studies Interagency Studies Program (ISP)

 Final paper & presentation:

 The program is completed in 10 months.
-Students take 3 courses during both the fall and spring semesters and 2 courses during the summer semester.
-The evening classes run the length of the academic year: 3 courses August-December, 3 courses January-April, and 2 courses May-June.
+Students take 4 courses during both the fall and spring semesters.
+The evening classes run the length of the academic year: 4 courses August-December and 4 courses January-May.

 Frequently Asked Questions

-Why choose KU for my Global and International Studies graduate degree?
+Why choose KU for my Global & International Studies graduate degree?

-What can I do with an M.A. in GIST?
+What can I do with a degree in Global & International Studies?

 How long will it take for an application to be reviewed?